Rhode Island Philharmonic Orchestra: History

-Francis Madeira founded the orchestra in 1945, and served as its first conductor and music director until his retirement in 1978.
-Alvaro Cassuto succeeded Madeira as music director from 1979 to 1985.
+Francis Madeira founded the orchestra in 1945, and served as its first conductor and music director until his retirement in 1978. Álvaro Cassuto succeeded Madeira as music director from 1979 to 1985.
 Andrew Massey then served as music director from 1986 to 1991.
 Zuohuang Chen followed as music director, from 1992 to 1996.
 Larry Rachleff served as RI Philharmonic music director from 1996 to 2017.

 In September 2018, Bramwell Tovey became artistic advisor to the RI Philharmonic.
 In December 2021, the orchestra announced a change in Tovey's title to principal conductor and artistic director, and in parallel an extension of his contract through August 2026.
 Tovey held these titles until his death in July 2022.

 Following Tovey's death, the orchestra named Tania Miller as its interim principal conductor in August 2022, for the 2022-2023 season. the first titled female conductor in the orchestra's history.
 In September 2023, Robert Spano first guest-conducted the RI Philharmonic.
 In January 2024, the orchestra announced the appointment of Spano as its principal conductor, with immediate effect.
 Spano stood down as the orchestra's principal conductor at the close of the 2024-2025 season, and subsequently took the title of principal guest conductor of the orchestra.

 In February 2023, Ruth Reinhardt made her first guest-conducting appearance with the orchestra.
 She returned for a second guest-conducting appearance in January 2024.
 In June 2024, the Rhode Island Philharmonic announced the appointment of Reinhardt as its next music director, effective with the 2025-2026 season.
 She took the title of music director-designate with immediate effect.
 Reinhardt is the second titled female conductor in the orchestra's history, and the first female conductor to be named music director of the Rhode Island Philharmonic.